ArnabKumarRoy02/opencv-gpu-setup/README.md

 But running the same code will be resulting in a error.

+## Solution
-To solve this issue, we need to install cv2 ourselves.
+To solve this issue, we need to manually install opencv-python.

 Run the code in order: